 The Valley Weekly is five sections, read end-to-end in about four minutes.
 We have edited it down so you don't have to.

-Welcome to issue zero.
 The Valley Weekly began as the email I wanted to read on Tuesday mornings, and could not find anywhere.
 Something that respected my time.
 Something that knew the difference between a good Thai place and a great one.
 Something that did not try to sell me a course.